Other Old Choristers' Associations

 photo: Matthew Byatt, Choir Association

-A good evening was had by all at the recent pub-style Quiz Night, organised in the Nave by Exeter Cathedral Choir Association to raise funds.
+A good evening was had by all at a pub-style Quiz Night earlier this term, organised in the Nave by Exeter Cathedral Choir Association to raise funds.
 It was the second of what is intended to be an annual event.

 Quiz Master was the Precentor, Canon James Mustard.
 A particular highlight again was the music round played on the organ by Timothy Noon, Director of Music.
 This year there were musical excerpts relating to London Underground stations; including Abba's Waterloo and the Bond theme.